 |Septoria leaf blotch||5|

 AMILO is a tall cultivar that requires a robust plant growth regulator (PGR) programme to reduce height and therefore the likelihood of lodging and shedding.
 In particular the programme should focus on the prevention of neck break.
-Use of PGRs is generally recommended, with the actual programme determined by a combination of sowing date, seed rate, nitrogen use, crop thickness and yield potential.
+The actual programme is determined by a combination of sowing date, seed rate, nitrogen use, crop thickness and yield potential.
+As with any cultivar, do not apply if the crop is under any form of stress.
 Please contact your local PGW Representative for site specific recommendations.